knative/docs/docs/eventing/event-registry.md

     - KafkaSource
     - AwsSqsSource

-    Let's look at an example, in particular, the KafkaSource sample we used to populate the Registry in our testing cluster.
+    Let's look at an example, in particular, the KafkaSource sample we used to populate the registry in our testing cluster.
 Below is what the yaml looks like.

     ```yaml